-If I were to board a plane and find a black pilot or to learn that my air traffic controller was hired with the help of affirmative action, I would become as nervous as if I were boarding a plane filled with imams.
-Perhaps this is a serious moral flaw in me that will be remedied with re-education.
+If I were to board a plane and find out the pilots and the air traffic controllers were affirmative action beneficiaries, I would feel nervous.
+Perhaps this is a serious moral flaw in me that could be remedied with re-education.

-I wonder how many people would fly a hip-hop airline boasting of black pilots and engineers and maintenance staff and supervisors?
+I wonder how many people would fly a hip-hop airline boasting of affirmative action hires?

 In his novel The Coup, John Updike refers to those servicing the Air Kush 727 as “the indifferent, wraithlike mechanics in sagging gray coveralls drifting through the haze of hunger, heat, and jet fuel fumes.”
-That’s not a description that would fill me with confidence if I were a passenger.
+That’s not a description that would fill me with confidence were I a passenger.

-Africa has more airline crashes than anywhere else in the world because its citizens are so incompetent, worse than the Arabs, when it comes to maintaining first world equipment.
+Africa has more airline crashes than anywhere else in the world per capita.

 In 2004, current comedy superstar Kevin Hart made his debut as a lead actor in the movie Soul Plane.
 In the film Hart plays “Nashawn Wade,” an everyday guy turned airline owner as a result of receiving a $100,000,000 settlement for getting his buttocks stuck in an airplane toilet during flight.
 Wade (Hart) decides to use this settlement to start his own airline which specifically caters to African-Americans and hip-hop culture.